cody-scott/PYT-Metadata/README.md

     pip install PYT-Metadata

-If you are working an a jupyter notebook (ArcGIS Notebook) then you can install with the following command in a cell:
+If you are working in a jupyter notebook (ArcGIS Notebook) then you can install with the following command in a cell:

     !pip install PYT-Metadata